Utah County Crisis Line – 801-691-LIFE (5433)

 Mental Health Care

-- NAMI Utah (classes and peer support groups for individuals experiencing mental illness and their families or caregivers)
+- NAMI Utah (classes and peer support groups for individual experiencing mental illness and their families or caregivers)

 - For information about accessing mental health and addiction treatment through Medicaid, click here.

-- Wasatch Mental Health (Utah County and Wasatch County)
+- Wasatch Behavioral Health (Utah County and Wasatch County)